Attendance

 Sickness

-If your child is off school due to illness or an appointment, please contact the school office between 8.30am and 9.30am, explaining why they will not be with us.
+If your child is off school due to illness or an appointment, please use the Studybugs system before 9.30am, to explain why they will not be with us.
+If you are unable to use Studybugs for any reason, please telephone the school on 01233 620405 and leave a message on the absence line (option 1).

-If you have not informed us of your child’s whereabouts, we have to contact you as part of our safeguarding process.
+If you have not informed us of your child’s whereabouts by 9.30am, we have to contact you as part of our safeguarding process.
 If your child is going to be in late after an appointment, we ask that you inform us as to whether your child will need a school dinner.

 Attendance is monitored regularly by the local authority.
 We will inform you if your child’s attendance becomes a cause for concern or falls below 95%.